Francesco Passalacqua: Move to Verbicaro and further murders

 Some time after this ordeal, Passalacqua moved to the small town of Verbicaro, where he had acquired multiple houses and cellars by unknown means.
-Local villagers were wary of him due to his imposing presence and insistence on staring at people for not apparent reason.
+Local villagers were wary of him due to his imposing presence and insistence on staring at people for no apparent reason.
 News outlets would later report that in the midst of the murders, Passalacqua would intentionally attend rallies and vocally voice his support for measures the mayor had taken to apprehend the killer, seemingly out of apparent amusement.

 On 16 March 1997, Passalacqua broke into the home of 59-year-old farmer Salvatore Belmonte in Santa Maria del Cedro to steal money.
 When he heard Belmonte re-entering the house, Passalacqua attacked him in the garden and pushed him to the ground, after which he stomped on his neck until he broke it.
 After killing the man, he stole 30 rabbits, a rifle, and a pistol.
 The sudden and violent murder quickly led to the spread of rumors amongst the villagers, who shared stories of a supposed hitman being hired by powerful people to kill vulnerable farmers.

 A month later, on 16 April, a woman residing in Verbicaro found the body of her 63-year-old husband, shepherd Francesco Picarelli, inside their countryside home.
 An autopsy confirmed that the man had been shot in the temple and the heart, with the bullets being of a 7.65 caliber.
 On 28 April, another shepherd, 72-year-old Vito Michele Resia, was also murdered at his sheepfold near Verbicaro, with the killer shooting him three times in the face.